What is Applied Practice Experience (APEx?)

 This is a student's chance to meet, learn, and network with real world Public Health Professionals without having to pay anything!
 PHield Trips are designed to provide any SPH student the experience of meeting with and hearing from practitioners in the public health arena.

-Each year the Office of Public Health Practice sponsors the This is Public Health PHoto Contest.
+Each year, the Office of Public Health Practice sponsors the This is Public Health PHoto Contest.
 Winners are selected from three categories – undergraduate, graduate, and faculty/staff – and are displayed at the school for the coming year.
-Keep your eyes open the rest of 2020 for that winning snapshot!
-Entries will be accepted again in March of 2021.